eo-tools/eozilla/wraptile/README.md

 pixi run airflow standalone
 ```

-Then run the S2GOS gateway server with the local Airflow instance (assuming
+Then run the Wraptile server with the local Airflow instance (assuming
 the local Airflow webserver runs on http://localhost:8080):

 ```commandline